The Youth Brigade engages teen students in community, environmental and public health projects.

 The project combines a commitment to building a sustainable future in Goyena, new efforts to address difficult community/public health/environmental problems, and investments in youth as future leaders.

 - Youth learn about community challenges through research and exploration focused on specific community challenges.

 - Brigade members work as interns with NHLSCP education, public health, or domestic violence prevention programs.

 - Build capacity of community leadership (both youth and adult) to analyze development/ project options and make choices, specifically in relation public health and sustainable development.

-The Environmental Youth Brigade offers small stipends to students who commit to work with the Brigade 10 hours per week.
+The Youth Brigade offers small stipends to students who commit to work with the Brigade 10 hours per week.
 The stipends are used to pay for school expenses, which help lessen the pressure to leave school to seek work.

 Projects have included: